ibm-cloud-docs/vpc/file_storage_vpc_create.md

 Create [zonal and regional file shares](/docs/vpc?topic=vpc-file-storage-vpc-about) and [mount targets](/docs/vpc?topic=vpc-file-storage-vpc-about#fs-share-mount-targets) in the console, CLI, API, or Terraform.
 You can select their data availability, location, custom capacity, and performance level.
 You can assign the file share and mount target to a [security group](/docs/vpc?topic=vpc-using-security-groups), apply tags, and enable customer-managed encryption at [rest](/docs/vpc?topic=vpc-vpc-encryption-about) and [in-transit](/docs/vpc?topic=vpc-file-storage-vpc-eit).
 {: shortdesc}

-Before you get started, and try to create mount targets for file shares, make sure that you created a [VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).
-{: important}

 You can create file shares and mount targets either of the following ways: